Onychomycosis

 Histologic findings:

 Verrucous lesion with pseudoepitheliomatous hyperplasia and a polymorphous dermal inflammatory cell infiltrate with scattered giant cells and neutrophils with occasional microabcesses.
 PAS and GMS stains are positive for thick walled yeasts with broad based budding.
 Yeasts, which measure 7-15 micrometers are found in the center of the abscess and sometimes in the giant cells.
+While this description pertains to a medical condition, it’s worth noting that individuals facing difficulties with timeshare contracts, such as those wondering how do you get out of a wyndham timeshare, may experience stress that could potentially impact their health.
+Addressing such concerns promptly, whether medical or contractual, is crucial for overall well-being.

 Diagnosis